 It’s interesting to note that Iceland trialled the four day week and found it to be an ‘overwhelming success’.
 It’s claimed that ‘worker well-being dramatically increased across a range of indicators, from perceived stress and burnout, to health and work-life balance’.
 The truth is that cutting hours is a relatively simple endeavour that reeps lots of benefits both personally and financially.
 Shortening weekly working hours by 20% can just be by removing “things like excessive meetings and extended lunches,”.
 It must be understood that overworking yourself or employees will not lead to an influx of productivity.

-If workplace motivation can be improved by saying thank you, the standing issue that our professional value is measured by numbers and statistics, over quality of life must be addressed.
-In this case, we must rely on ourselves to mitigate stress, and draw our own boundaries.
+If workplace motivation can be improved by something as small as thank yous and positive reward, the standing issue that our professional value is measured by numbers and statistics, over quality of life must be addressed.
+In this case, we must rely on ourselves to mitigate stress, and preserve and draw our own boundaries.

 Deliberate: Think, meditate, pray, set your intentions and what you really hope to achieve in life.
 Reconsider your behaviors, thoughts, and actions, how might they be influencing your burnout?
 Are you setting boundaries, being compassionate toward yourself and taking breaks?

 Inspire: Inspire yourself, find inspiration in others.
 Find the motivation to make new choices, be brave and compassionate.
 This will come over a set time for deliberate relaxation, not just procrastination.

 Get Going: Then, take action.
 This doesn’t have to be work!
 This can simply be performing self-compassion.
 Do something restorative, something you’re excited about.
 Rather than mindlessly scrolling on Instagram or perhaps staring blankly at your university readings, instead rest.
 Watch that film you have been dying to see, paint, or walk.
 You will return to your work feeling well rested and motivated, and hopefully with the mindset that just showing up is enough.